 Motorcycle Dash Cam vs GoPro Action Camera

-Dash cams are designed for riders who want hands-free, always-on protection.
+Dash cams are designed for riders who want hands-free, constant protection.
 GoPros are built for those chasing cinematic footage and creative freedom.
 If you're unsure which one suits your needs better, this article will compare the two types to help you find the perfect fit.

 Purpose-Built Motorcycle Dash Cam